-Recovery of files encrypted by PLAY Ransomware is feasible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by PLAY Ransomware is possible through the unique solutions developed by RansomHunter

 Decrypting PLAY Ransomware Files